| by Steve

 in the past decade, film was a logical choice to carry high

-All of that changed in January 2000 when Sony and others
+quality images into whatever future video system came along.
+Forget Everything You Know: All of that changed in January 2000 when Sony and others

 released equipment built to the 1080p/24 video standard.
 This